USS Sylph (PY-5): Service history

-Woodrow Wilson was the last President to use Sylph as the presidential yacht.
-After his term of office, she operated from the Washington Navy Yard for the Secretary and Assistant Secretary of the Navy and often marked pleasure cruises to Mount Vernon with patients of the Naval Hospital embarked.
 On 24 January 1921, she was called upon to carry the body of the late minister of Sweden down the Potomac and through the over Chesapeake Bay to Hampton Roads.
 On 12 October 1935 Franklin D. Roosevelt recounted in his message regarding the restoration of Stratford Hall a trip he made during his service in the Wilson Administration (Assistant Secretary of the Navy (1913–1919)) with a group traveling aboard "the small Presidential Yacht Sylph" to visit the ruin of the plantation "at an apparently uninhabited section of the lower Potomac."

 Sylph continued in special service at Washington throughout her career.
 On 17 July 1921, she received the alphanumeric designation, PY-5.
 She continued to cross the Potomac and Anacostia Rivers until 19 November 1928, when she moored at the Washington Navy Yard to remain for the rest of her career.
+The USS Sylph was slated for decommissioning in 1921, but this was later rescinded by order of the Secretary of the Navy.This decision was welcomed news for the Washington Navy Yard workforce who in the 1921 lauded her record for "affording our government a wonderful means of entertaining foreign delegation's...
+Her record for the past year has surpassed all previous years."
+They went on to note "She is a happy little craft and example of the best, and has but one slogan, SERVICE."

 On 2 April 1929, Sylph was taken in tow to Norfolk, Virginia.
 On the 27th, she was decommissioned there, and her name was struck from the Navy list two days later.
 On 26 November 1929, her hulk was sold to Mr. Frank B. Clair of Brooklyn, New York.